What is Brand Management? Simple Framework Anyone Can Use

 Frequently Asked Questions (FAQs)

-What is the main difference between branding and brand management?
+What is the difference between a Brand Manager and a Marketing Manager?

 What does a brand manager do?